 Carli's Professional Background

-In January 2015, Carli opened the doors of her current private practice where she provides individual therapy, coaching, and consultation, teaches classes and workshops, and develops programs which she leads for organizations based in Minnesota and around the United States.
+In January 2015, Carli opened the doors of her current private practice where she provides individual therapy and consultation, teaches classes and workshops, and develops programs which she leads for organizations.
 Carli channels her passion for teaching and learning into workshop development and facilitation.
 She specializes in resilience skills for individuals, families, teams, and organizations with the overarching goal of empowering courageous and resilient lives.

 We don't set out to save the world; we set out to wonder how other people are doing and to reflect on how our actions affect other people's hearts.